mirakc/mirakc/docs/config.md

 new configuration values:

 1. Remove the data-file
-2. Recover the data-file by using a tool and the ts-file
+2. Recover the data-file by using `mirakc rebuild-timeshift` and the ts-file

-There is no tool for the solution#2 at this point.
-We have a plan to provide it in the future.
+See the command help shown by `mirakc rebuild-timeshift --help` for the details of this command.

 ## onair-program-trackers